I Want You (Janet Jackson song): Music video

-Reception and blacklist

-The video generally received positive reception, although Dupri's cameo was ultimately panned.
-A review considered the portrayal of Jackson "walking down some really shady parts of the neighbourhood in pursuit of Jermaine Dupri" as unrealistic.
-In an interview with Launch.com, Jackson said she was not hesitant to feature Dupri in the video, although revealed it was the director's idea to do so.

-Following her highly controversial Super Bowl incident, Jackson's singles and music videos were blacklisted by various entertainment conglomerates involved with the event who received massive FCC fines, including Viacom, which owns MTV, VH1, and co-produced the event, and CBS, which aired the event and owns Clear Channel Communications.
-A senior executive for Viacom stated, "[We are] absolutely bailing on the record.
+Following the Super Bowl incident, Jackson's singles and music videos were blacklisted by various entertainment conglomerates involved with the event who received massive FCC fines, including Viacom, which owns MTV, VH1, and co-produced the event, and CBS, which aired the event and owns Clear Channel Communications.
+A senior executive for Viacom stated, "MTV is absolutely bailing on the record.
 The pressure is so great, they can't align with anything related to Janet.
-The high-ups are still pissed at her, and this is a punitive measure."
-As a result, the video for "I Want You", in addition to other releases from Damita Jo and Jackson's following two albums, received minimal or no rotation on major music channels, despite Jackson's appeal and iconic status in pop culture.
-In British publication Music Week, Virgin Record's marketing director Elizabeth Nordy stated MTV's lack of support due to the Super Bowl incident had been a "major catalyst" in the performance of Jackson's singles.
+The high-ups are still pissed at her, and this is a punitive measure", while Judy McGrath, MTV Networks Group's president responded, "We didn’t pull our support.
+The video didn't seem to connect with our audience.
+If there was demand for it, it would be on TRL".
+In British publication Music Week, Virgin's marketing director Elizabeth Nordy stated that MTV's lack of support due to the Super Bowl incident had been a "major catalyst" in the performance of Jackson's singles.
 Jam also responded to an MTV statement claiming the network never received Jackson's videos, pointing out that both BET and VH1 received it.

 Live performances

 During promotional campaign for Damita Jo, Jackson performed "I Want You" on Good Morning America, On Air with Ryan Seacrest, Much Music, Canada AM, and Spain's Gala Xacobeo.
 Additionally, the performances from On Air with Ryan Seacrest and Much Music are included on Jackson's From Janet to Damita Jo: The Videos compilation.
+For the first time in concert, Jackson featured the song on the setlist for her Janet Jackson: Las Vegas show in 2024.